jaikarnyu/memfault-assignment/README.md

 You can now try out the APIs and explore the service.

-Certainly!
-Based on the route we identified earlier (`/firmware`) and the information you provided, we can outline the README section for the "Create Firmware Event" and "List Firmware Events" endpoints.

 ## Firmware Events API

 This section describes the API endpoints related to firmware events.